class-master/cpsc4770-6770/_sources/episodes/18-locality-sensitive-hashing.md

 ## 12. Hands on LSH
 - Download the set of inaugural speeches from https://www.cs.wcupa.edu/lngo/data/inaugural_speeches.zip.
-- Launch a Spark notebook called `spark-6.ipynb` and create the two initial setup cells.
+- Launch a Spark notebook and create the two initial setup cells.

-{% include links.md %}